ChenHzt/deep-learning-image-classification/README.md

 Because this dataset is huge relatively to the number of images in class of the CIFAR dataset, only 10-14 images of each class of the GTSRB were taken as training data and also 100 random images were taken as validation data

+All the informatiom about the training process, experiments and results apears in the report.pdf file.